Finding your creative hook with Monzo's Richard Cook

 Richard began the session with a comparison between his work at Spotify, a music streaming company, and Monzo, an online bank.
 The point being, the content wasn't too dissimilar!
 Despite Monzo being a regulated company with rules and compliance galore (more specifically the FDA guidance), Richard's team are still able to have fun and get creative with their content, the same way Spotify do.

-Success on social media is content that grabs attention and perks interest - even if it’s a boring subject!
+Success on social media platforms is content that grabs attention and perks interest - even if it’s a boring subject!
 You can still be reactive by jumping on trends, use bright and bold graphics, and utilize user-generated content...all while remaining totally compliant.

 It's a hard pill to swallow, but for many brands like Monzo, Richard says their best content comes from the people that use them.